Chrijj/pod_org/README.md

   - move all files in a given folder

  # second stage
+  - copy files to an archive before moving
   - do this accross multiple folders

  # third stage